FAQs for student courses

 What is a typical day like?

-We start out after breakfast at 09.30 having divided into our tutor groups for the day.
+We start out after breakfast at 9.30 am having divided into our tutor groups for the day.
 Each tutor will lead his or her group off to a different site on a different programme of study.
 There is a break in the mid-morning for coffee and refreshments.
 Students are free to do as they wish at lunchtime but often they stick with the tutor who may well know somewhere good and inexpensive to eat nearby.
+Read “A day in the life of an AHA course” for more details.

 After the afternoon session, joining the group for dinner is not compulsory but most students prefer it.
 There might also be a language session, mask-making, cooking or preparation for the next day’s visits.